trevorbehnke/sveltePortfolio/posts/sveltekit-persist-local-storage/index.md

 }
 ```

-And then updated index.svelte as follows:
+And then update index.svelte as follows:

 ```svelte
 <!-- Turn this file into a module so that is runs when the component is initialised -->